 First, we’ll start with Houston.
 The job market here is strong.
 What I mean by that is more and more people are moving here for opportunities.
 While the housing market is tight, the multifamily market isn’t.
 People move here and rent.
 Add low barriers to entry, affordability, and low cost of living, and you have a place that people would die to move to.

 Fun fact: Phoenix is the sixth hottest U.S. market for multifamily sales over the last decade.
 Let me give you three reasons why this city is on my list: population growth, a construction boom, and a big increase in rental activity.

 There’s a reason why South Florida has two spots on my list, and Fort Lauderdale takes one of them.
 People are running to move to Florida because the local economy was one of the first to open up after the pandemic.
 Rental properties are being built rapidly and rent prices are constantly rising.

 If you’re looking to invest in Florida, then this city should be your number one choice.
 Here are some reasons why.
-Florida’s climate, the lack of a state income tax, rental rates that are often lower than the national average, and the increased ability to work from anywhere.
+Florida’s climate, the lack of a state income tax, and the increased ability to work from anywhere.
 This is why I chose to not only invest but also live in South Florida.
 Tampa specifically is also one of the fastest-growing cities in Florida with an unemployment rate of 3.6%.

 This city is hot for single-family, multifamily, AND commercial real estate.
 Austin has a rapidly expanding economy that is backed by a highly educated workforce who is willing to pay higher rent prices.
 Rental vacancy rates are low and it’s a big tech hub (means more job opportunities).